sjayawardena/p4-baby-tracker/README.md

 #### Edit Nappy Change Page

 If a user selects to edit a nappy change from the nappy change detail view, then all applicable fields are presented again as editable - nappy contents, date and time, a checkable rash box, and notes.
-Once they are happy with their edits, or lack of edits, the can hit the green Confirm Changes button and they will be taken back to the View Nappies page.
+Once they are happy with their edits, or lack of edits, they can hit the green Confirm Changes button and they will be taken back to the View Nappies page.

 ![Edit nappy change screenshot](static/images/readme/p4-edit-nappies-screenshot.png)

 #### Confirm Delete Nappy Change Page

-If a user selects to delete a nappy change from the feed detail view, they get this screen asking them if they are sure.
+If a user selects to delete a nappy change from the nappy change detail view, they get this screen asking them if they are sure.
 Hitting the green button confirms the deletion, or the Tracker.Baby logo or anything in the navbar can be clicked to take them away from this screen and cancel the deletion.

 ![Confirm nappy change deletion screenshot](static/images/readme/p4-confirm-nappy-deletion-screenshot.png)